 Members (full rights)

-A higher degree by research candidate, identified by expression of interest and appointed by the Chairperson
+- Two higher degree by research candidates, identified by expression of interest and appointed by the Chairperson

 Invited to attend as appropriate (having participatory, but not voting, rights)